Our Pick: Helinox

 Ten dollars, a few ounces, zero decisions: the sit pad that should be in every pack you own.

-On the bench: ~$10 street price · closed-cell foam · the zero-deliberation entry to camp comfort
+Field check: ~$10 street price · closed-cell foam · the zero-deliberation entry to camp comfort

 Somewhere below every gear debate is a price where the debate stops.
 For camp seating that price is about $10.
 The AceCamp pad is uncomplicated closed-cell foam, light enough that the question 'should I bring it' answers itself, cheap enough that losing it at a trailhead is a shrug.
 It does the same fundamental job as the Z Seat above, insulating you from cold, wet, and lumpy ground, with a bit less engineering polish in the foam and the fold.